jeyremy/homebridge-phantom-devialet-bridge/README.md

       ]
   }

-## possible default inputs
-Setting the default input and the default volume is optional.
-The available inputs depends on your avr model.
-Please check the official manuals from Denon. https://usa.denon.com/us/downloads/manuals-and-downloads

-- 'CD'
-- 'SPOTIFY'
-- 'CBL/SAT'
-- 'SAT/CBL'
-- 'DVD'
-- 'BD' (Bluray)
-- 'GAME'
-- 'GAME2'
-- 'AUX1'
-- 'MPLAY' (Media Player)
-- 'USB/IPOD'
-- 'TUNER'
-- 'NETWORK'
-- 'TV'
-- 'IRADIO' (Internet Radio)
-- 'DOCK'
-- 'IPOD'
-- 'NET/USB'
-- 'RHAPSODY'
-- 'PANDORA'
-- 'LASTFM'
-- 'IRP'
-- 'FAVORITES'
-- 'SERVER'
-- 'FLICKR'
-- 'NAPSTER'
-- 'HDRADIO'

-## roadmap
-- add support for second zone

 ### notes
-If you are interested in setting the volume of your receiver with Siri than [this](https://github.com/robertvorthman/homebridge-marantz-volume) plugin might be a good addition.
-Only remember to not tell Siri "Set the light in the Living room to 100 %" ;) homebridge-marantz-volume was written by Robert Vorthman (thanks!)
+If you are interested in setting the volume of your Phantom(s) with Siri, Only remember to not tell Siri "Set the light in the Living room to 100 %" ;) : we suggest, in homekit, to put your Devialet Light switch in a different Room in order to not have bad surprise setting something like "Turn on all light in the Living Room" :)

+homebridge-phantom-devialet-bridge was written by Jeremy Luisetti and the contribution of Steven Brockway homebridge-marantz-volume was written by Robert Vorthman (thanks!) phantom-bridge was written by DA2001 ( thanks ! )